 Best Hostels in Hanoi: Where to Stay in Vietnam's Vibrant Capital

 Hanoi, the bustling capital of Vietnam, is a captivating blend of ancient tradition and modern energy.
 With a population of around 8 million people, this dynamic city offers visitors an authentic glimpse into Vietnamese culture while providing all the amenities needed for a comfortable stay.
 Located in the northern part of the country, Hanoi typically serves as either the first or final stop on most Vietnam itineraries, making it an essential place to find quality accommodation.
+Below you'll find some top picks from me and other travellers I met in Vietnam on which we think are the best hostels in Hanoi.

 The city's rich history dates back over a thousand years, and you can feel this legacy as you wander through its charming streets, particularly in the Old Quarter where French colonial architecture stands alongside ancient temples.
 Despite its size, Hanoi remains surprisingly walkable, with most major attractions concentrated in a relatively compact area around Hoan Kiem Lake, the heart of the city.